 If you have large gaps between positions or there are points you’d like to omit, like titles or length of time spent at each company, you may think that the functional resume will help cover up this information and, instead, bring attention to your skills and knowledge base.
 This strategy tends to be a poor idea, however.

 A functional resume is meant to display only functional skills and eliminate all references to previous employment history.
-The reasons behind this layout were that it would bring more attention to a candidate’s functional and transferable skills and knowledge base without bringing attention to employment gaps or irrelevant work experience.
+This type of layout would bring more attention to a candidate’s functional and transferable skills and knowledge base without bringing attention to employment gaps or irrelevant work experience.

-I must warn you, however, that no employer will be fooled by this.
+I must warn you, however, that this will fool no employer.
 Omitting this important information from your resume will only serve to bring more attention to its absence.
 Employers will be immediately suspicious about your omission.
 This will cause them to dispose of your resume before you have a chance to defend your choices.